Share Hope: How John Rambo Uses the Mental Health Warrior Challenge Coin to Help Others

 “You’d just… give it to someone?” he asked.

 “Absolutely,” I said.
-“Because sometimes the smallest gesture has the biggest impact.
+“Because sometimes the smallest gesture creates the biggest impact.
 When they hold that coin, they know someone believes in them.”

 Wrap Up

-“This coin,” he said, “it’s more than a reminder.
+“This coin,” he said, “is more than a reminder.
 It’s like carrying a piece of the Warrior spirit with you.”

 “Exactly,” I said.
-“And when you pass it on, you’re sharing that spirit with someone else.”
+“And when you pass it on, you’re sharing that strength with someone else.”

-I reached into my pocket and handed him my Mental Health Warrior Challenge Coin.
+I reached into my pocket, held it for a moment… then placed my Mental Health Warrior Challenge Coin in his hand.

 “This one’s yours.
 Use it to stay strong.
-And when the time’s right — pass it on to someone who needs it.”
+And when the time’s right — pass it on.”

-So the next time you’re feeling overwhelmed — or you notice someone else is — grab a Mental Health Warrior Challenge Coin.
+So the next time you’re feeling overwhelmed — or you see someone else struggling — grab a Mental Health Warrior Challenge Coin.

 Carry it as proof of your strength.
 Share it as a spark of hope.
-And remember this Warrior truth: Together, we triumph!
+Pass it on when someone needs it most.

 Every day is a chance to choose strength — because YOU'RE IN CHARGE!